Terms of Service

 Replacement Card.
 We charge fees for replacing your Curve card at the time we process the request for a replacement card.
 We can charge the fee from any of the payment cards linked to your Curve account.
 We won’t charge you to replace a card that has been stolen or misappropriated.

 Curve Fronted.
-Using your Curve card (with a credit card as your payment card) to pay merchants who only accept payments by debit card, or who either impose a charge or deny certain types of credit cards (e.g. transactions to the HM Revenue and Customs in the UK, paying off a credit card with an underlying credit card selected), is defined by Curve as a debit fronted credit transaction and will attract a service fee (see our Fees Schedule for details).
+Using your Curve card (with a debit or credit card as your payment card) to pay merchants who only accept payments by debit card, or who either impose a charge or deny certain types of debit or credit cards (e.g. transactions to the HM Revenue and Customs in the UK, paying off a credit card with an underlying credit card selected), is defined by Curve as a Curve Fronted transaction and will attract a service fee (see our Fees Schedule for details).

 Please remember that:

-your underlying credit card issuer may also apply fees in relation to debit fronted credit transactions using Curve.
+your underlying credit card issuer may also apply fees in relation to Curve fronted transactions using Curve.
 Curve will not be liable for such fees.
 These fees are strictly non-refundable in nature

 you may have to pay other costs, taxes or charges which are outside our control and not charged by us e.g. your payment card issuer may charge you for making a payment through your Curve card.